Darcie Brown: Career

 A few weeks after returning from the March 2019 cricket tour of New Zealand, and after turning 16, Brown was awarded her first senior State contract, for the Scorpions.
 In October 2019, she signed for the Adelaide Strikers, becoming the youngest cricketer, male or female, to sign for the side.
 In announcing the signing, the Strikers commented that she was one of the fastest female bowlers in the State, clocking up speeds of up to 116 km/h.

 Brown made her debut for the Scorpions on 9 January 2020.
 She debuted for the Strikers on 25 October 2020, in the sixth edition of the WBBL, taking three wickets.

 In February 2021, Brown was named in Australia's limited overs squad for their series against New Zealand.
 She made her Women's Twenty20 International (WT20I) debut for Australia on 30 March 2021, against New Zealand.
 She made her Women's One Day International (WODI) debut for Australia on 10 April 2021, also against New Zealand.

 In August 2021, Brown was named in Australia's squad for their series against India, which included a one-off day/night Test match as part of the tour.
 Brown made her Test debut on 30 September 2021, for Australia against India.

 In January 2022, Brown was named in Australia's squad for their series against England to contest the Women's Ashes.
 Later the same month, she was named in Australia's team for the 2022 Women's Cricket World Cup in New Zealand.
+Brown was named as the Betty Wilson Young Cricketer of the Year at the 2022 Australian Cricket Awards.
 In May 2022, Brown was named in Australia's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+On 15 February 2024, Brown claimed first innings figures of 5/21 against South Africa to record her first international five-wicket haul.

+She was named in the Australia squad for the 2024 ICC Women's T20 World Cup and the 2025 Women's Ashes series.